Abhay-yadav966/StudyNotion/README.md

 6. Open the project in your browser at [http://localhost:3000](http://localhost:3000) to view your project.

 You can add your own tailwind.config.js file to customize your Tailwind setup.
+## Contributing
+Contributions are welcome!
+If you have any suggestions or find any issues, please feel free to open an issue or a pull request.